-Furthermore, information concerning a tax payer should be kept confidential by the tax authorities.
-That is the reason that BEPS Action 13 demands that a legal framework must ensure the confidentiality of exchanged tax information and limit its use to appropriate purposes.
-By the extension of this principle, the BRT regards mandatory public disclosure of tax-related information inappropriate.
+The proposal reflects certain aspects of the BEPS Action 13.
+However the BEPS Action 13 demands that a legal framework must ensure the confidentiality of exchanged tax information and limit its use to appropriate purposes.
+By the extension of this principle, the BRT regards the mandatory public disclosure of tax-related information is against the spirit of BEPS Action 13.
+The EU should respect the fact that G20 endorsed that CBCR should remain confidential.